magostino/Escape-from-Tarkov-Cheat-Hack-by-dr.mag/README.md

-# Escape from Tarkov Cheat Hack by dr.mag
+# Escape from Tarkov Cheat by dr.mag

 # Software instructions